 Pro-Ject T1 BT – best overall

-Pro-Ject’s T1 BT is an audiophile-quality turntable that allows you to enjoy your records wirelessly everywhere without running cables through your living room floor.
+Pro-Ject’s T1 BT is an entry audiophile turntable that allows you to enjoy your records wirelessly everywhere without running cables through your living room floor.

 This model outperforms its competitors (even such strong as Audio-Technica AT-LP120XBT-USB and Yamaha MusicCast Vinyl 500) in many aspects.
-First off, it boasts a beautiful CNC-machined plinth with no plastic components.
+First off, despite its slim body, the T1 BT boasts a beautiful CNC-machined plinth with no plastic components.
 Such a construction guarantees there aren’t any hollow spaces inside – it effectively prevents vibrations and inhibits sound degradation.
 Next, an 8mm thick bead-blasted glass platter provides a smooth spin across any record surface for hours while maintaining perfect speed stability at all times.

 Finally, the player has an adapter for playing 7“ singles and a power supply so you can get started listening right away.